MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

 This article describes how to configure your SAP BW server to enable SSO from the Power BI service using gx64krb5.

 > [!NOTE]
 > Complete the steps in this article in addition to the steps in [Configure Kerberos SSO](service-gateway-sso-kerberos.md) before attempting to refresh a SAP BW-based report that uses Kerberos SSO.
 Microsoft recommends the use of CommonCryptoLib as your SNC library.
-SAP no longer offers support for gx64krb5/gsskrb5 and the steps required to configure it for use with the gateway are significantly more complex compared to CommonCryptoLib.
+SAP no longer offers support for gx64krb5 and the steps required to configure it for use with the gateway are significantly more complex compared to CommonCryptoLib.
 See [Configure SAP BW for SSO using CommonCryptoLib](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md) for how to configure SSO using CommonCryptoLib.

-This guide attempts to be as comprehensive as possible.
-If you've already completed some of these steps, you can skip them.
-For example, you might have already configured your SAP BW server for SSO using gx64krb5/gsskrb5.
+You should complete the configuration for CommonCryptoLib _or_ gx64krb5.
+Do not complete the configuration steps for both libraries.
 ### Set up gx64krb5/gsskrb5 on gateway machine and the SAP BW server

 > [!NOTE]